-DRPT has an authorized FTE level of 59 employees.
+In FY17, DRPT's authorized FTE level increases from 53 to 60 employees with the bulk of these new positions being added to the transit and rail divisions.
 DRPT has offices in Richmond and Fairfax, Virginia.
-The majority of DRPT's employees are in the Richmond headquarters' office.
-Six positions are based in the Fairfax, Virginia office and one DRPT position providing Dulles Corridor oversight is hosted in Herndon, Virginia.
-Over the last year, DRPT has consolidated its Washington metropolitan offices and expanded its employee presence in Northern Virginia to provide better oversight and services to this critical transportation project area.
-DRPT currently has an organization chart with 49 positions.
+The majority of DRPT's employees are in the Richmond headquarters' office with two of DRPT's Richmond-based employees located in a project office in the downtown area.
+Seven positions are based in the Fairfax, Virginia office and one DRPT position based in Herndon, Virginia provides Dulles Corridor oversight.
+DRPT's recently expanded employee presence in Northern Virginia provides better oversight and support services to this critical transportation project area.